summeredvar/Azlon-demo/README.md

 * Frontend UI: http://localhost:8080/
 * Restack UI: http://localhost:5233/runs

+## All the codefiles for every run is saved in Azlon-demo/llm-output !!!!

 ### Usage in Frontend UI
 1. Enter your user_prompt and test_conditions.
 2. Click "Run Workflow".